avalentino/blosc/README.rst

 compressors like LZ4, LZ4HC, Snappy or Zlib, so as long as the libraries and the header files for these libraries are accessible, these will be used by default.

-However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been included in Blosc too.
-So, in general, you should not worry about not having (or CMake not finding) the libraries in your system because in this case, their sources will be automaticall compiled for you.
-That effectively means that you can be confident in having a complete support for all the supported compression libraries in all supported platforms.

 *Note on Zlib*: the library should be easily found on UNIX systems, although on Windows, you can help CMake to find it by setting the